 Utility company Northumbrian Water are refusing to help a landlord who needs to repair damage to his property that he claims was obtained after a leak.
+If you’d like to avoid dealing with these problems yourself, search for local companies who could for example property management companies in md.
 Bosses admit that there was a discharge of water outside the house which is located in Skelton, Teesside but claim they are not responsible for fixing the house afterwards.
 The blame for the leak has been passed on to a possible failure of a damp course which may have contributed to the damage.
 However, landlord Edward Brewis thinks that Northumbrian Water should pick up some of the bill.

 Mr.Brewis, who resides in Amble, Northumberland said: